Chris Corchiani

+Christopher Corchiani Sr. (born March 28, 1968) is an American-Italian former professional basketball player who played at the point guard position.
+He played briefly in the National Basketball Association after a college career at NC State.
+Corchiani was the first college player to amass 1,000 career assists and as of 2024 is one of only four players in history to achieve the milestone.

 High school

 Born in Coral Gables, Florida, Corchiani attended Miami's Kendall Acres Academy, and Hialeah-Miami Lakes High School, in Hialeah, Florida.

 College career

 Corchiani's college basketball career lasted from 1988 to 1991, at North Carolina State University, where he played with the NC State Wolfpack.
 Corchiani was the first NCAA Division I player to record 1,000 assists in a career.
 In the 1990–91 season, he led the nation in assists per game average, at 9.7 per game.
 At the time he finished his career, he was in 5th place on the NCAA's all-time steals list.

 Professional career

 Corchiani was selected by the Orlando Magic, with the 9th pick of the 2nd round (36th overall), of the 1991 NBA draft.
 In addition to the Magic, he played with two other NBA teams, the Boston Celtics and the Washington Bullets.
 He also played professionally in Italy, Turkey, Spain, and Germany.
 He was a member of the Bayer Leverkusen team, which captured the German Bundesliga title in 1996 under the guidance of coach Dirk Bauermann.
-In 2002, he won the Spanish national championship with Tau Cerámica, alongside players like Elmer Bennett, Luis Scola and Andrés Nocioni, coached by Duško Ivanović.
+In 2002, he won the Spanish Cup and the Spanish national championship with Tau Cerámica, alongside players like Fabricio Oberto, Luis Scola and Andrés Nocioni, and coached by Duško Ivanović.

 After retiring from basketball, he settled in Raleigh, North Carolina, working as a realtor, then as the owner of a mortgage bank.
 In 2007, he founded a title insurance agency.